Vrishabhavathi River: Origin & Course

-The river is a confluence of 2 streams.
-The longer stream originates near the Kadu Malleshwara Temple in Malleswaram.
-A smaller stream of the river originates The origin of the smaller stream is near the Dodda Ganesha and the Dodda Basava Temple near Bugle Rock in Basavanagudi, and joins the longer stream near Mysore Road.
+The origin of the river has different references.
+A report by the Indian Institute of Science (2017), first says the river originates at Bull temple, a small hillock next to Dodda Ganapathi Temple in Basavanagudi.
+Then it goes on to say that the river originates near Sankey tank, Sadashivanagara.
+Then again, for the third time, the Indian Institute of Science report says the river originates at Nandi temple in Basavanagudi.

-The river has a basin area of 383 km2 and passes through 96 out of the 198 wards in Bangalore.including major neighbourhoods like Basavanagudi, Girinagar, Hosakerehalli, Nayandahalli, Rajarajeshwari Nagar and Kengeri carrying out sewage and stormwater.
+The river has a basin area of 890 sq.kms and passes through 96 out of the 198 wards in Bangalore.including major neighbourhoods like Basavanagudi, Girinagar, Hosakerehalli, Nayandahalli, Rajarajeshwari Nagar and Kengeri carrying out sewage and stormwater.
 It can be seen near the Mantri Mall Malleswaram, Magadi Road and Mysore Road metro stations.
 There is a reservoir named after itself Vrishabhavathi Reservoir near Bidadi.
-It joins Arkavathy River near Kanakapura as a tributary.
+It joins Arkavathi River upstream of Kanakapura as a tributary.

 Religious significance

 There are several temples throughout the course of the river.
 Some of the well-known temples along the banks on the Vrishabhavathi are Dodda Ganesha and the Dodda Basava Temple, Gali Hanumantha Temple, Gavi Gangadhareshwara temple and the Kadu Malleshwara Temple.
 The Gali Hanumantha Temple is over 600 years old, constructed in 1425 by Sri Vyasaraya of Channapattana who was a Rajaguru of Vijayanagara Empire.
 The temple was constructed on the confluence of two rivers – Vrishabhavathi and Paschimavahini.
 The Ishwara Temple at Kengeri dates back to 1050 AD.